ungive/loon/api/specification.md

   The last chunk may of course be smaller than this (but greater than zero).
 - `max_content_size` -
   The maximum number of total bytes a client response may contain.
-- `max_cache_duration` -
-  The maximum duration in milliseconds for which content may be cached on the server.
-  This value may either be unset or zero, if the content is not cached by the server at all.
-  The exact cache duration can be controlled per response.
 - `accepted_content_types` -
   A list of HTTP "Content-Type" values that are accepted in response messages.
   Responses may not contain content with a content type